-The week following the sample collection trip, the SALG shipped thirty samples frozen (skin-off fillets) on ice (wet) overnight to the Geochemical and Environmental Research (GERG) Laboratory, Texas A and M University, College Station, TX, by common carrier for contaminant analysis.
-The (GERG) laboratory, using established EPA methodology, analyzed fillets (skin off) of fish from Canyon Reservoir for some of the more common inorganic and organic contaminants.
+The week following the sample collection trip, the SALG shipped fifteen samples frozen (skinoff fillets) on ice (wet) overnight to the Geochemical and Environmental Research (GERG) Laboratory, Texas A and M University, College Station, TX, by common carrier for contaminant analysis.
+The GERG laboratory, using established EPA methodology, analyzed fillets (skin off) of fish from Hills Lake for some of the more common inorganic and organic contaminants.
 Seven metals - arsenic, cadmium, copper, lead, total mercury, selenium, and zinc - were analyzed, as were panels of volatile organic compounds (VOCs), semivolatile organic compounds (SVOCs), 34 pesticides representing the common pesticide classes: organophosphates, organochlorines, and carbamates, and 209 possible polychlorinated biphenyl congeners (PCBs).
-All thirty fish were analyzed for metals.
-Five of the submitted samples were also analyzed for SVOCs, VOCs, and 209 PCB congeners.21
+All fifteen fish were analyzed for mercury.
+Three of the submitted samples were also analyzed for metals, SVOCs, VOCs, and 209 PCB congeners.15